At the core

 The art of creating generative spaces for conversation

 What is the magic of co-creating spaces in which significant conversations can take place?
-This is the work I have been doing for 20 years.
+This is the work I have been doing for more than 30 years.
 In the 1990s my main teachers were the elders of the National Peace Accord in South Africa.

 They had been the magicians behind the scene of the seemingly miraculous transition process (which was in fact risky, brutal and the result of many generations’ hard work).
 They were people whose enormous skill and ability to diffuse situations of extreme, at times deadly tension rested on a quality of awareness to detail that I had not experienced anywhere before.